dzekelid/objects/_listings/microsoft-graph/groupsidgetmemberobjects-post-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API Group Get Member Objects
+  title: Microsoft Graph Group Get Member Objects
   description: 'group: getMemberObjects Return all of the groups that this group is
     a member of.
 The check is transitive.
 Note: Groups cannot be members of directory roles, so no directory roles will be returned.'